awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 hyperparametertuningjob.sagemaker.aws.amazon.com "xgboost-mnist-hpo" deleted
 ```

-**Note**: The delete command takes about 2 minutes to clean up the resources from Amazon SageMaker\.
+**Note**: The delete command takes about 2 minutes to clean up the resources from SageMaker\.

 ## BatchTransformJobs operator<a name="batchtransformjobs-operator"></a>

-Batch transform job operators reconcile your specified batch transform job spec to Amazon SageMaker by launching it in Amazon SageMaker\.
-You can learn more about Amazon SageMaker batch transform job in the Amazon SageMaker [CreateTransformJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTransformJob.html)\.
+Batch transform job operators reconcile your specified batch transform job spec to SageMaker by launching it in SageMaker\.
+You can learn more about SageMaker batch transform job in the SageMaker [CreateTransformJob API documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateTransformJob.html)\.

 ### Create a BatchTransformJob Using a Simple YAML File<a name="create-a-batchtransformjob-using-a-simple-yaml-file"></a>